mlcdf/vanity-imports/README.md

 - Painless to host: it's only static files
 - Designed to be used in a CI environment: ship as single binary with no OS dependencies
 - Easy to configure and extend via a single TOML configuration file
+- Use your own template for the index and the repo pages.

 ## Install